paulsturgess/ViewDeckExample-RubyMotion/README.md

 I've left the original Objective-C implementation as comments in the code.

-It's not 100% the same, as parts of the interface in the original example app were implemented via Interface Builder.
-I've implemented those parts directly in the appropriate controllers.
-Essentially all new methods are where there isn't a corresponding Objective-C comment above.
+It's not 100% the same as parts of the interface, in the original example app, were implemented using Interface Builder.

+For example, all the layout and buttons used in the RightViewController are coded manually, whereas the original example app used a Nib file.

+Essentially all new methods I have introduced, will not have a corresponding Objective-C comment.